Andrew B. Newberg: Literary activities

 Newberg is the author of ten books (translated into 16 languages), and over 200 articles on neuroimaging in neuropsychiatric disorders and also on neuroscience and religion.
 His book, Why God Won't Go Away, is a popularized account of this topic which describes some of the brain imaging studies and his theories regarding the nature of religious and spiritual experiences.
 Why We Believe What We Believe, co-authored with Mark Robert Waldman (Executive MBA Faculty, Loyola Marymount University) describes the relationship between the brain and beliefs and also describes brain imaging studies of an atheist and individuals speaking in tongues (or glossolalia).
 A more recent book, How Enlightenment Changes Your Brain, also co-authored with Waldman, is a scientific and practical look at how faith and meditation can enhance brain function.
 Steering away from the topic of faith, his latest book, co-authored with Mark Waldman, Words Can Change Your Brain describes how a research-based communication practice, "compassionate communication", can be used to improve brain health and interpersonal communication.
 The book and communication strategies are now part of the NeuroLeadership course offered in the EMBA program at Loyola Marymount University.
 The communication strategies have been documented and published in the Journal of Executive Education.

 Media appearances

 Newberg's research has been featured in Newsweek, the Los Angeles Times, and the New Scientist.
 He has been a guest speaker at the Forum at Grace Cathedral and appeared in the films What the Bleep Do We Know!? and Religulous.

 Reception

-From the religious perspective, concerns have been raised that the study of practices such as meditation does not necessarily extrapolate to the broader array of religious and spiritual phenomena.
+From the religious studies perspective, concerns have been raised that Newberg's focus on specific practices such as meditation does not necessarily generalize to the full spectrum of religious and spiritual phenomena.
+From skeptics’ viewpoints, his decision not to reduce religion entirely to brain function has also attracted critique, with some arguing that his findings do not fully clarify the nature of religious experience.

+Clinical Psychologist Derrick L. Hessert contend that Newberg's attempt to outline foundational principles for neurotheology can be overly ambitious and abstract, proposing a very broad set of ideas that some find difficult to operationalize or support with current evidence.